-Dr Christopher Latella is the course coordinator of the Master of Exercise Science (Strength and Conditioning) program.
-He is also the head of the Neurophysiology Research Laboratory and is a Centre for Precision Health research member.
+Dr Christopher Latella is the course coordinator of the Master of Exercise Science (Strength and Conditioning) program and head of the Neurophysiology Research Laboratory in the School of Medical and Health Sciences.
+He is also the lead in Neurophysiology research in the Centre for Precision Health.

 Background